 Let’s talk about that crisscross pattern that almost looks like a pretty flower!
 It is very easy to do.
 Cut your pineapple (as directed below) and then layer the long slices in your prepared skillet.
 I used a 12-inch cast-iron skillet for this recipe which means using about 1 1/2 pineapples.

 After making this pineapple dessert several times I found that while the cleaner slices you get when you are closer to the core of the pineapple look best, you don’t have enough of them to have a consistent design.
 I opted to use the biggest outer slices of the pineapple on the edges of the pan and then work in towards the center of the pan with the smaller pieces.
 There is a video below showing how to do that!

 How to Cut Pineapple for Pineapple Upside Down Cake

-Stand the pineapple up on the cutting board and starting on the side and press your knife down through the outer layer.
+- Stand the pineapple up on the cutting board and start on the side and press your knife down through the outer layer.

 Easy Pineapple Upside Down Cake Topping

 Two ingredients make up the beautifully caramelized topping for this cake: brown sugar and butter.
 First, melt the butter and pour it into the 12-inch skillet.
 Measure out 1 cup of packed brown sugar, then sprinkle that over the butter.